 - If you feel you could benefit from re-doing your Matric – then this is the time to do it.
 Having a good Matric will open more doors for you.

-- With this qualification you gain entry into career fields such Engineering, Tourism and Hospitality, Management and Early Childhood Development to name a few.
+With this qualification, you gain entry into career fields such as Engineering, Tourism and Hospitality, Management and Early Childhood Development to name a few.

 Contact the nearest TVET College in your area to find out about their application procedure and dates.
-You kind find a list of TVET Colleges contact details on Career Planet Training Institutions page.
+You can find a list of TVET Colleges contact details on Career Planets Training Providers page.